 Dr. Haddley used the platform to flip one course module.
 He made the change gradually, first using instructional videos as supplementary materials.
 “I was still lecturing a bit in class because I didn’t want to change too much too quickly,” he said.

 The following year, Dr. Haddley fully flipped the course.
 Students prepared for weekly active learning sessions by viewing his videos and completing only diagnostic activities.
-Once a student had completed each week’s material, the associated summative assessments automatically unlocked.
+Once a student had completed each week’s material, the associated summative assessments were automatically unlocked.
 “The students are really engaged,” Dr. Haddley reported.
 “I’m getting more than 90% every week doing the preparation.”

 One of Möbius’ features that Dr. Haddley finds invaluable is the capacity for generating random questions.
 Instead of randomly selecting questions from an existing bank like a virtual learning environment (VLE) tool, Möbius uses mathematically-generated random numbers.
-“So, whereas a question bank might have 10 questions, our software could have infinitely many,” Dr. Haddley explained.
+“So, whereas a question bank might have ten questions, our software could have infinitely many,” Dr. Haddley explained.
 The random variable feeds into the solution, so students receive fully worked solutions and feedback.

 The random questions have changed in the way students help each other with formative assessments.
 When they all received the same question, they asked each other for the answers.
 Now, they ask for the methods for arriving at an answer.

-In some implementations, students are given multiple chances to take the online summative assessments.
+In some implementations, students are given multiple chances to take online summative assessments.
 Their correct answers can be “locked in” so that they don’t have to answer those questions again, adding a formative element which motivates students to try again.
 Students also receive automatic feedback, which enables them to diagnose where they need to improve.
 Finally, students don’t have to be on campus to take the online assessments; that’s now an “anytime, anywhere” part of their learning.

-In 2018, the university awarded Dr. Haddley a Learning and Teaching Fellowship in recognition for his innovative work with Möbius.
+In 2018, the university awarded Dr. Haddley a Learning and Teaching Fellowship in recognition of his innovative work with Möbius.
 The platform is now in 20 modules, providing fully automated assessments for over 40,000 individual assignments a year.

 Word about Möbius has spread beyond the mathematical sciences department.
 A geography course began using the platform in the 2019-20 academic year to give students instant answer-specific feedback on multiple-choice assessments, using Möbius’ ‘How did I do?’ feature.